jw287962/FarmOnLinux/README.md

 }

  ### NOTES
+    - RUNNODE set to 1 will run node... else will not run node... for RPC
     - AUTOSTART--> Add 1 for autostart..
 0 will call autoStop to kill all services
     - TIMER: Units in Minutes...
 TELEGRAM NOTIFICATION DELAY